Prafulla Chandra Sen: Colonial era

-After Independence
+After independence

-In 1948, he was inducted by then Chief Minister Dr. Bidhan Chandra Roy into the West Bengal Cabinet as Minister of Agriculture.
+In 1948, he was inducted by Chief Minister Bidhan Chandra Roy into the West Bengal Cabinet as Minister of Agriculture.
 This was a portfolio he held until 1967.
 He also functioned as Roy's Deputy Minister and was acknowledged as his political heir.

 After Roy's death in 1962, Sen became West Bengal's third Chief Minister.
 Three years later, his regime faced a drastic food shortage in the state following a countrywide drought.
 At a Food Ministers' conference in Delhi, Sen advocated introducing the politically unsound measure of food rationing in urban areas.
 Within months, he had introduced food-grain rationing in the state, a system which has continued with minor modifications to this date.

 To build food stocks, he imposed a heavy levy on rice mills.
 In the process, he alienated the business community.
 Shortages of essentials led to anti-Congress Party strikes.
 This was followed by violence and police excesses which further isolated Sen's government.
 In 1967, the Congress lost the West Bengal election to the Marxists with Sen losing his Arambagh seat in the West Bengal Legislative Assembly as well.

 After this setback, Sen, although re-elected to the West Bengal Assembly, never recovered high political office.
 In the 1980s he fruitlessly espoused the cause of partyless democracy and, although he had left the Congress (I), having little sympathy for its leaders, came around to publicly supporting the party at public forums.